eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-networking.md

 2. **Transport** : How to connect to peers?
   - `TCP` : most basic transport, reliable but may be blocked by NAT/firewalls
   - `WebSockets` : TCP over HTTP, are NAT/firewall friendly
-  - `QUIC` : UDP based, faster connection setup, supports multiplexing and encryption natively
+  - `QUIC` : UDP based, faster connection setup, supports multiplexing and encryption (TLS 1.3) natively
   - `WebRTC` : enable two private nodes (e.g. two browsers) to establish a direct connection
   - `WebTransport` : establish a stream-multiplexed and bidirectional connection to servers, run on top of a HTTP/3 connection with a fallback using HTTP/2